monash-human-power/MHP-website/src/markdown/index.md

     href: /bike
     id: bike
   - heading: The competition
-    description: The World Human Powered Speed Challenge is held every year at Battle Mountain, Nevada.
-Cyclists from around the world gather on State Route 305 outside Battle Mountain, Nevada in a quest to break the human-powered land speed record.
-The record currently stands at 89.59 MPH (144.17 KPH).
+    description: The World Human Powered Speed Challenge (link to their website) takes place annually at Battle Mountain, Nevada.
+Teams from around the world gather on State Route 305 in a quest to break the human-powered land speed record.
+The current record Australian record there is 80 km/h.
     buttonText: See the race
     image: ../images/battle_mountain2.png
     href: http://ihpva.org/whpsc/
     id: race
   - heading: Outreach
-    description: Monash Human Power Team is proud to offer a robust schools program that is tailored to the inquiry skills of the Victorian Curriculum.
-We hope to foster the same love for STEM and sustainability that we experienced when we were in school in your students in hopes of inspiring them to pursue it in their tertiary education too.
-We also help schools competing in the Victorian HPV Super series use the wind tunnel for testing and provide workshop tours.
+    description: Monash Human Power is proud to offer a robust schools program that is tailored to the 'Science as a human endeavour' Level 9 and 10 Science achievement standards of the Victorian Curriculum.
+We hope to inspire a passion for STEM and sustainability in your students.
+We also run workshops for schools competing in the Victorian HPV Super Series and help to facilitate wind tunnel testing of their vehicles.
     image: ../images/outreach.png
     id: outreach
     buttonText: "?"
     href: "?"
 subteams:
   - name: aerodynamics
-    description: Responsible for the design and testing of the aerodynamic components of the bike
+    description: Responsible for the design and testing of the fairing (outter capsule) and other aerodynamic components of the bike.
     button_text: ""
     button_href: ""
   - name: corporate
-    description: Working behind the scenes to support the technical side of the team however we can
+    description: Working behind the scenes to support the technical side of the team by coordinating marketing, events, and sponsorship
     button_text: ""
     button_href: ""
-  - name: Chassis
+  - name: chassis & drive-train
-    description: Responsible for the design and manufacture of all mechanical components on the vehicle
+    description: Responsible for the design and manufacture of the chassis and other mechanical components on the vehicle
     button_text: ""
     button_href: ""
   - name: electrical
-    description: Handling both the electrical and software aspects of the bike
+    description: The eyes of the rider - handling the camera, internal display, and recording data
     button_text: ""
     button_href: ""
   - name: Materials
-    description: Responsible for the design, prototyping and manufacture of the fairing of the human-powered bike.
+    description: Responsible for the prototyping and manufacture of the fairing of our bike.
     button_text: ""
     button_href: ""
-  - name: Rider dev
+  - name: rider development
-    description: Focusing on all things directly relating to the rider.
+    description: Maximising the power output of our riders
     button_text: ""
     button_href: ""
 sponsors: